geokyr/ece-ntua-internet-applications/README.md

 ## Practice Problems

-Under the `practice` folder, there are lots of practice problems.
+There is a folder with practice problems.
 Most of these were solved during the lab hours of the course.
 These cover the following topics.

 - Java Programming
 - Web Development - HTML, CSS, JavaScript, AJAX